 Why Is A Down Payment Necessary?

-Every lender will have their own criteria for underwriting loans, and that will include how much risk they are willing to accept.
+Every private money lender will have their own criteria for underwriting loans, and that will include how much risk they are willing to accept.
 This is why borrowers without the money for a down payment will struggle to secure a hard money loan with most lenders.
 Bear in mind that lenders are in the business of lending, and will avoid foreclosing on a property unless they have no other option.
 It’s better for the lender if your project succeeds.

 Why You Should Consider A Hard Money Loan